 “Not for long!” she laughed.
 The chicken in the bag loudly clucked.

 A few hours later, at the beach, we decided to forgo jerk chicken, instead feasting on festival fried dough and giants shrimps, in honor of our unexpected taxi companion.

 The next day, a taxi passing us while going in the wrong direction, quickly slowed down and made a U-turn to pick us up.
 The car was newer, clean, and the driver was very friendly.
-We told him our destination and as soon as we made ourselves comfortable in the back seat, he made another U-turn and started driving the same direction he was going before picking us up.
+We told him our destination and as soon as we made ourselves comfortable in the back seat, he made another U-turn and started driving in the same direction he was going before picking us up.
 Seeing our confusion through the rearview mirror, he quickly explained that he has a “regular”, a very nice woman, who lives just a few minutes down the road and counts on him to pick her up every day to go to work.
 We were in no rush and agreed that he couldn’t possibly let her down on account of us.
 “A few minutes down the road” turned into a full ten-minute drive towards the farthest destination we have been so far, but the woman was just as nice as promised.
 She was an older grey-haired woman, very neatly dressed, who cheerfully chatted with our driver the entire ride, occasionally turning to us and commenting on what a “good boy” he is.
 We, of course, enthusiastically agreed.

 Another time, no sooner than we approached our familiar improvised “taxi stop” on the main road, a large van stopped immediately, and a grinning young driver jumped out.
 He rolled the van door open and we were faced with a completely jam-packed van of people, no less than nine faces staring at us inquisitively.
 It looked like several people were already sitting on each other’s laps.
 I took an instinctive step back.

 “There is no room at all…” I said to Victor.